backpacker69/rnc/0001-transaction-specification.md

 The deck spawn transaction *registers* a new asset to the network.
 The owner of `vin[0]` is the only enitity that is allowed to transfer assets with a negative balance, resulting in a card issue transaction.
 The deck spawn transaction decides how much the asset can be divided (*number_of_decimals*) and how the asset can be issued (*issue_mode*).

 The deck transfer transaction is a special case of the deck spawn transaction.
 Instead of registering a new asset, the deck transfer transaction transfers ownership from `vin[1]` to `vin[0]`, meaning that both parties are required to sign the transfer transaction for it to be accepted in the blockchain.
 Next to a transfer of ownership, the transfer transaction makes it possible to upgrade the asset to a newer protocol version and it allows some meta-data to be added or updated.
-However, the asset's *short_name* and *issue_mode* are never allowed to change.
+However, the asset's *name* and *issue_mode* are never allowed to change.

 The card transfer transaction *transfers* the ownership of assets from one the originating address to one or multiple new addresses.
 This works on a first come first serve basis following the serialization order on the blockchain.